- 1 Sweet Dreams

 While the dome camera is a neat feature, the massive price of the Infant Optics DXR-8 just isn’t justified by the interchangeable lens feature.
 Considering you need to go to the camera and change it every time you need the attributes of a different lens, it’s more of a hassle, other cameras achieve the same effects with a single lens, and you’re not trying to shoot a winning picture for National Geographic’s wildlife photo contest.
 Instead you simply want to know that your baby is okay – and you don’t need wide-angle or zoom lens for that.

-- First-ever monitor with interchangeable optical lens capability - allowing you to customize viewing angle and zoom
+- Interchangeable optical lens capability: allows you to customize viewing angle and zoom

 VTech DM111 Audio Baby Monitor

 The DM111 differs from every other product we’ve looked at in this guide so far due to it being an audio only device.
 The price is miles below any of the others accordingly.
 However the functionality is also, obviously, significantly more limited.
 We would have assumed that, due to only audio being transmitted, a significantly larger range would accompany, however there is only minimal increase.
 The DM111 has an operational range of 1000 feet, barely more than that of video-capable competitors.